Ben-Ganon/Obsidian_Olympus_DnD/DM Lore/Session 5 Notes.md

 		- They worship a different god
 		- Perhaps this god will be better - so Aphelios says
 - Let's them think about it for the night
+- Leaves them with Idiotos to guard them
 -